oeh-tnf/JKU-Games-Page/00_lan.md

 * You have to bring your own PC and gaming equipment!
 * Make sure to install large games you plan on playing beforehand to limit the strain on our infrastructure.
 * Your own powerstrip (Verteiler) might come in handy as well.
-* No need to bring anything for our VR- and Console-Area.
+* No need to bring anything for our VR and Console Area.

 <figure>
   <a class="img" href="/assets/images/lan/Console.jpg">